Share your love

 cd hello

 Then, create a simple program to test your Golang installation on Debian 11.
-Create the file with your favorite text editor, here we use vi:
+Create the file with your favorite text editor; here, we use the vi editor:

 sudo vi hello.go